nhu313/reveal-slides/md/data-types.md

 -
 ## What is a byte?

 Think of a byte as one tiny box of memory.

-A short needs boxes to store the number.
+A short needs 2 boxes to store the number.

 An int needs 4 boxes.

 Each of the box holds 8 bits.
 A bit can hold a value of 0 or 1.

 1 MB ~ 1 million bytes

-1 GB ~ 1 trillion bytes
+1 GB ~ 1 billion bytes

 -
 ## Variables